UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

     and when the camera detects no obstacles withing the width range we have chosen it goes on wall following mode
     ![wf](images/WFOC.png)
-    this is a PD wallfollower merged with a PD compass wallfollower
+    this is a PD wallfollower merged with a PD compass wallfollower the same logic applies for the red obstacle

+    okay now when the camera sees no obstacle :

 ---

 ### 6. Obstacle Management Strategy